vyorkin/most-koans/README.md

 # 公案

-The [Most.js](https://github.com/cujojs/most) Koans are a fun and easy way to get started this awesome reactive programming toolkit.
+The [Most.js](https://github.com/cujojs/most) Koans are a fun and easy way to get started with this awesome reactive programming toolkit.
 No experience assumed or required.
 Just follow the instructions below to start making tests pass!

 ### Getting Started